webhooksite/docs/docs/custom-actions/action-types.md

 ### Set Variable

 Defines (or overwrites) a variable that's available to downstream actions.
-The variable is not saved permanently as a Global Variable.
+The variable is not saved permanently.

-There are three modes:
+There are several modes:

 * **Text**: Using the default "Text" mode, the variable is simply set to what's entered in the Text field.
 * **Random String**, **Random Number**: When using the "Random" mode, you can generate a random string for e.g. one-time identifiers and passwords.